LT4056 - London's Visitor Economy (2022/23)

 Analysing the tourist offer in the field: visits to key tourism and event spaces in London eg to SouthBank, Bankside and London Bridge; the Museum of London; Roman London.

 Engaging with industry professionals on visits and in the classroom

 Balance of independent study and scheduled teaching activity

-For the first assignment, students will set up an individual, online (Weblearn) wiki with the aim of writing a guide to London, focused on chosen socio-cultural or national group of visitors, inspired by their origin or socio-cultural background.
+Assessment of this module will take the form of an individual, online (Weblearn) wiki with the aim of writing a guide to London, focused on chosen socio-cultural or national group of visitors, inspired by their origin or socio-cultural background.
 Ideas and tasks for the wiki will be provided weekly via videos, slides, readings in daily newspapers, seminar discussions and field visits.
 Students will be required to work on the wiki throughout the whole semester.

-• A Tourism Vision for London (2017) London and Partners.
+• London and Partners (2017) A Tourism Vision for London

 • London and Partners corporate (http://www.londonandpartners.com) and public (https://www.visitlondon.com) websites